 Religion and Public Life Program

 There are a number of ways that alumni can get involved with RPLP.
-Alumni are invited to join our listserv by clicking “Stay up to Date” on the RPLP homepage at rplp.rice.edu.
-You will receive invitations to events and updates on our research.
+Receive invitations and updates by joining the RPLP listserv by going to the RPLP homepage and click “Join Now”.

-If you would like to support our program by making a financial contribution, please contact Laura Welch Fitch, director of development in the School of Social Sciences, at email@example.com or 713-348-4482.
+If you would like to support our program by making a financial contribution, please visit our donation page to make a gift.